10usb/assembler/README.md

 ```

 ## How to
-More for more infomation on how to build you're own code in this assembler see [How To page](howto.md)
+For more infomation on how to build you're own code in this assembler see [How To page](howto.md)

 ## Still needs to be added
  - import/including other files from within an import context